zkck/zkck.github.io/content/posts/two-years-in-the-vault-part-1.md

 [`sys/policies/acl`](https://developer.hashicorp.com/vault/api-docs/system/policies#create-update-acl-policy))
 path is used to grant permissions on managing policies in Vault, and is necessary to create policies on the fly.
-We will see in this chapter how granting `create` permissions on `sys/policy` can lead to security risks, and provide some examples on how to mitigate these risks.
+We will see in this chapter how granting write permissions on `sys/policy` **can lead to severe security risks**, and provide some examples on how to mitigate these risks.

 As an example, let's consider our Vault which is meant to manage recipes.
-We may have an intranet page which allows for sous-chefs to manage their own recipe directory under the `recipes/` folder.
-This would involve sending a request to a component, let's call it the `sous-chef-manager`, that would need to execute following commands on the Vault:
+Our company wants to support employees requesting their own subdirectory in our `secrets/` KVv2 engine.
+This would involve the employees sending an API request to a component, let's call it the `employee-manager`, that would need to execute following commands on the Vault upon receiving one of these requests:

 ```bash
 # create policy for employee